Conceptual Schema Inference for Tabular Datasets using Large Language Models: Related Work

-Schema inference has been employed for different purposes by a variety of communities.
-Most research on schema inference has been closely associated with a specific data model and its features.
-For example, schema inference for XML~\cite{DBLP:conf/vldb/BexNV07,DBLP:journals/tods/BexNSV10} and JSON~\cite{DBLP:journals/vldb/BaaziziCGS19,DBLP:conf/iri/FrozzaMC18} tends to infer a schema that can precisely describe a collection of documents, with each document conforming to the inferred schema.
-This approach is best suited to a collection of largely consistent documents.
-In contrast, schema inference for RDF~\cite{DBLP:journals/tlsdkcs/ChristodoulouPF15,DBLP:conf/er/Kellou-MenouerK15,DBLP:journals/vldb/GoasdoueGM20} tends to assume that the published data may be both diverse and from a variety of typically inconsistent publishers, and thus that the inferred schema is more summarising the contents than inferring a description to which all instances must conform.
-This ethos is generalised by constructing a graph over different (typically semi-structured) data models in \textsc{Abstra}~\cite{DBLP:conf/edbt/BarretMU24}, where the graph is then partitioned into collections that represent recurring structural patterns.
-Nextia$_{DI}$~\cite{DBLP:journals/semweb/FloresRNGRJD24} also uses a graph model with a focus on the merging of schemas.
-Approaches for XML and JSON tend to inform the inference process using the names of elements in documents; approaches for RDF may annotate documents with type information, and proposals differ in the extent to which they assume the use of consistent terminology.
+} {Schema inference }has been employed for different purposes by a variety of communities.
+Most research on schema inference has been closely associated with a specific data model, and features of the model {determine the intended purpose of inference}.
+For example, schema inference for XML~\cite{DBLP:conf/vldb/BexNV07,DBLP:journals/tods/BexNSV10} and JSON~\cite{DBLP:journals/vldb/BaaziziCGS19,DBLP:conf/iri/FrozzaMC18} tends to infer a schema that can precisely describe a collection of documents, with a view to ensuring that every document conforms to the inferred schema.
+This approach is best suited to settings where the schema is being inferred for a collection of largely consistent documents.
+In contrast, schema inference for RDF~\cite{DBLP:journals/tlsdkcs/ChristodoulouPF15,DBLP:conf/er/Kellou-MenouerK15,DBLP:journals/vldb/GoasdoueGM20} tends to assume that the published data may be both diverse and from a variety of inconsistent publishers, and thus that the inferred schema is more summarising the contents of a repository than inferring a description to which all instances must conform.
+This ethos is generalised by constructing a graph over different data models in \textsc{Abstra}~\cite{DBLP:conf/edbt/BarretMU24}, where the graph is then partitioned into collections that represent recurring structural patterns.
+In XML and JSON, the primary evidence informing the inference process is the names of elements in documents; in RDF, documents may also be annotated with type information, and proposals differ in the extent to which they assume the use of consistent terminology.
+Nextia$_{DI}$ ~\cite{DBLP:journals/semweb/FloresRNGRJD24} also uses a graph model, though with a focus on the merging of schemas, on the basis of off-the-shelf pairwise similarity measures.